-maximum likelihood estimation method.
-In the Mestimation method, the weighted least square fitting is iterated to calculate an appropriate weight.
+The M-estimation method is an extension of a maximum likelihood estimation method.
+In the M-estimation method, the weighted least square fitting is iterated to calculate an appropriate weight.
 There are some variations in the M-estimation method, and we apply the Turkey's biweight function which is considered to be one of the best estimation methods.
 In the Tukey's biweight function, a weight function is chosen as shown in Figure 4.
 It is apparent from the figure that the Tukey's biweight function is robust against the unexpectedly large errors if those occur infrequently.
 Let the number of kinds of the packet size be m.
-After we collect a minimum value of RTT for each packet size, we can estimate the slope according to the following procedure.
-Note that the slope means a coefficient $\beta_n$ for router n (see Eq.
+After we collect a minimum value of RTT for each packet size, we can estimate the slope means a coefficient β_n for router n (see Eq.
 (4)).
 In the following equations, we omit n for brevity.